JanssenProject/jans/docs/admin/reference/json/properties/janssenauthserver-properties.md

 ### dynamicRegistrationCustomAttributes

-- Description: This list details the custom attributes for dynamic registration
+- Description: This list details the custom attributes allowed for dynamic registration

 - Required: No